zoe-pith/pith-site/supperclub.md

 asparagus with goat's milk and hazelnut

-chanterelle with garlic scape and pecorino duck with smoked tea and blueberry
+chanterelle with garlic scape and pecorino sea bass with raddichio and turnip
 mustard with plum and nasturtium

 cherry with madeira and almond